dotnet/docs/docs/core/tools/cli-msbuild-architecture.md

 > [!NOTE]
 > A "target" is an MSBuild term that indicates a named operation that MSBuild can invoke.
 It is usually coupled with one or more tasks that execute some logic that the target is supposed to do.
 MSBuild supports many ready-made targets such as `Copy` or `Execute`; it also allows users to write their own tasks using managed code and define targets to execute those tasks.
 For more information, see [MSBuild tasks](/visualstudio/msbuild/msbuild-tasks).

 All the toolsets now consume the shared SDK component and its targets, CLI included.
-For example, the next version of Visual Studio will not call into `dotnet restore` ([see note](#dotnet-restore-note)) command to restore dependencies for .NET Core projects, it will use the "Restore" target directly.
+For example, Visual Studio 2019 doesn't call into the `dotnet restore` ([see note](#dotnet-restore-note)) command to restore dependencies for .NET Core projects.
+Instead, it uses the "Restore" target directly.
 Since these are MSBuild targets, you can also use raw MSBuild to execute them using the [dotnet msbuild](dotnet-msbuild.md) command.

 ### CLI commands

 The shared SDK component means that the majority of existing CLI commands have been re-implemented as MSBuild tasks and targets.
 What does this mean for the CLI commands and your usage of the toolset?

-From an usage perspective, it doesn't change the way you use the CLI.
-The CLI still has the core commands that exist in Preview 2 release:
+From a usage perspective, it doesn't change the way you use the CLI.
+The CLI still has the core commands that existed in the .NET Core 1.0 Preview 2 release:

 - `new`
 - `restore`